← Back to Blog

 Review ManagementApril 28, 202610 min read

-Why Businesses That Respond to Reviews Earn 12% More Revenue
+Why Businesses That Respond to Reviews Earn More Trust

 Most business owners treat online reviews like a report card.
 They read them, feel good or bad, and move on.
 But the businesses that actually respond to their reviews are quietly pulling ahead.
-The data shows they earn more money, attract more customers, and rank higher on Google.
+Consistent responses show customers you are active, attentive, and willing to make things right.
 Here is exactly why, and what you can do about it starting today.

 What you will learn: